12Mosch/File-Content-Aggregator/docs/developer-guide.md

   - Uses helper functions (`generateTxt`, `generateCsv`, etc.) to format data including fetched content.
   - Prompts user for save location using `dialog.showSaveDialog`.
   - Writes the generated content to file.
-  - **Batch Operations on Selected Files:** Allows users to perform various operations on selected files.
+  - **Batch Operations:** Allows users to perform various operations on selected files or all search results.
     - Uses a checkbox in each tree item to select/deselect files.
     - Selection state is managed using a reducer pattern with a Set of file paths.
     - "Select All" and "Deselect All" buttons for bulk operations.
-    - A dropdown menu provides access to multiple batch operations:
+    - The "Export Results" dropdown menu provides access to multiple batch operations:
-      - **Export Selected:** Filters the items to only include selected files before calling the export function.
+      - **Export All Results/Export Selected:** Exports all search results or only selected files based on selection state.
-      - **Copy Paths to Clipboard:** Copies the file paths of selected files to the clipboard.
+      - **Copy All Paths/Copy Selected Paths:** Copies the file paths of all search results or only selected files to the clipboard.
-      - **Copy Files to Folder:** Copies the selected files to a destination folder.
+      - **Copy All Files to Folder/Copy Selected Files to Folder:** Copies all search results or only selected files to a destination folder.
-      - **Move Files to Folder:** Moves the selected files to a destination folder.
+      - **Move All Files to Folder/Move Selected Files to Folder:** Moves all search results or only selected files to a destination folder.
+    - When no files are selected, operations apply to all search results.
+    - The menu item text dynamically changes based on selection state to indicate whether the operation will apply to selected files or all results.
 - **On-Demand Content Loading:**
   - `get-file-content` IPC channel handled in `main.ts`.
   - Renderer (`ResultsDisplay.tsx`) calls `window.electronAPI.invokeGetFileContent(filePath)` on item expansion.